pivotal-cf/docs-mysql-k8s/README.md

 # docs-mysql-k8s
 ================

-Docs for VMware Tanzu™ SQL with MySQL for Kubernetes
+Documentation for VMware Tanzu™ SQL with MySQL for Kubernetes

 ## Which branch to use?